qcif/rdsi-arms/test/arms-test-plan.md

     2. **Check 5-5**: the new draft request does not appear in any table.
     3. Logout.
 5. Continue editing a draft
-    1. Login as a requestor.
+    1. Login as the same requestor.
     2. **Check 5-6**: the new draft appears in the "Draft requests" table.
     3. Click the edit icon of the request.
     4. Go to the "Allocation details" page.